Gas tungsten arc welding

-Gas tungsten arc welding (GTAW), also known as tungsten inert gas (TIG) welding, is an arc welding process that uses a non-consumable tungsten electrode to produce the weld.
+Gas tungsten arc welding (GTAW, also known as tungsten inert gas welding or TIG, tungsten argon gas welding or TAG, and heliarc welding when helium is used) is an arc welding process that uses a non-consumable tungsten electrode to produce the weld.
 The weld area and electrode are protected from oxidation or other atmospheric contamination by an inert shielding gas (argon or helium).
-A filler metal is normally used, though some welds, known as autogenous welds, or fusion welds do not require it.
-When helium is used, this is known as heliarc welding.
+A filler metal is normally used, though some welds, known as 'autogenous welds', or 'fusion welds' do not require it.
 A constant-current welding power supply produces electrical energy, which is conducted across the arc through a column of highly ionized gas and metal vapors known as a plasma.

-TIG welding is most commonly used to weld thin sections of stainless steel and non-ferrous metals such as aluminum, magnesium, and copper alloys.
-The process grants the operator greater control over the weld than competing processes such as shielded metal arc welding and gas metal arc welding, allowing for stronger, higher quality welds.
+The process grants the operator greater control over the weld than competing processes such as shielded metal arc welding and gas metal arc welding, allowing stronger, higher-quality welds.
 However, TIG welding is comparatively more complex and difficult to master, and furthermore, it is significantly slower than most other welding techniques.

+TIG welding is most commonly used to weld thin sections of stainless steel and non-ferrous metals such as aluminium, magnesium, and copper alloys.

 A related process, plasma arc welding, uses a slightly different welding torch to create a more focused welding arc and as a result is often automated.